MR. OCTOBER FOUNDATION FOR KIDS

 Current STEM Programming

-Since 2014, MOF has been funding the amazing middle-school curriculum in schools in the Bronx, NY and Oakland, CA. We continue to look for support for existing programming as well as to expand to other cities where Reggie’s corporate connections have indicated a desire to participate.
-Funding takes the form of payment of teacher’s salaries, teacher training, program evaluation within each participating school, as well as the kits used by each child to allow participation in hands-on ‘experiments’ that are fun, engaging, and at the same time, specifically designed to illustrate the concepts that the students have just studied online.
+Since 2014, MOF has been funding the amazing middle-school curriculum in schools in the Bronx, NY, Oakland, CA, Detroit, MI and St. Louis, MO.
+We continue to look for support for existing programming as well as to expand to other cities where Reggie’s corporate connections have indicated a desire to participate.
+In addition to teacher training, data collection and reporting to administration, program evaluation and school community involvement within each participating school, funding also covers all costs of the kits and online resources used by each child, to allow participation in hands-on ‘experiments’ that are fun, engaging, and at the same time, specifically designed to illustrate the concepts that the students have just studied online.